How to choose the right business model for your company

 Business models vary widely, especially when you take into consideration business model innovation that customizes each model to its specific business.
 However, there are some general types of business models:

 Advertising-based businesses get most of their revenue by offering advertising space on their owned channels.
 Websites and online media frequently use this business model, as well as radio and print publishers.
 The key to success here is that you must have an audience – otherwise, your advertising space will not reach anyone and will therefore not be worth any money.
-Print newspapers quickly learned this at the advent of the internet.
+Businesses that use this model have to understand how to win at social media as it’s grown into the modern, optimal way of driving traffic to websites.
+Print newspapers quickly learned this at the advent of the Internet.
 They required massive business model innovation in order to stay alive.

 Direct sales is a business model in which employees sell the product directly to the end consumer, eliminating “middle men” like wholesalers and distributors.
 Interacting with the consumer in this way has many benefits – you have strict oversight of your sales team and can ensure everyone follows the same strategy, and you get direct feedback from the consumer.
 You’ll also have more control over your costs and the price of your product, so you can be more competitive.
 Network marketing is a great example of direct sales.